 "We'd have to start over soon regardless."

-That word was plaguing me.
-Despite being tacked on at the end, my mind began to grasp that the meaning of the whole sentence hinged on it.
+The word plagued me.
+Though tacked on at the end, I felt the meaning of the entire sentence hinged upon it.

 "We'd have to start over soon regardless."